 As business intelligence programs are becoming more sophisticated and nuanced, Power BI has found a unique position in the market as a go-to BI tool.
-As an increasing number of organizations are adopting Power BI, they face critical questions regarding capacity management and pricing.
-We thought of sharing some insights into how to identify which solution fits your enterprise BI needs.
-This blog will also give you an overview of dedicated capacities, supported workloads, content sharing, and other features that will be helpful in making these decisions.
+As an increasing number of organizations are adopting Power BI, they’ve got lots of questions about the various aspects of Power BI like capacity and pricing.

-Power BI offers three tires of service – Free, Pro, and Premium based on their usage and pricing.
-Let’s take a quick look at each one of these offerings:
+Power BI offers three tiers of service – Free, Pro, and Premium based on usage:

-While Power BI Pro and Premium both have their own set of extensive features, we have highlighted some of the unique features of Power BI Premium in Figure 1.
+While Power BI Pro and Premium both have their own set of extensive features, we’ve highlighted some of the unique features of Power BI Premium in Figure 1.
 These features are in addition to those common with Power BI Pro.

-The total users and users by category who interact with Power BI reports or dashboards are the key parameters for estimating the cost of Power BI for any organization.
-There are three categories of users –
+The total users and users by category who interact with Power BI reports or dashboards are the biggest factors in estimating the cost of Power BI for your organization.
+There are three categories of users:

 Power BI Premium

-Power BI Premium provides dedicated and enhanced resources to run the Power BI service for your organization with features such as:
+Power BI Premium provides dedicated and enhanced resources to run the Power BI service for your organization with features like:

 - Greater scale and performance